Joao4569/ocean-basket-restaurant/README.md

 ## Conception

-My thinking was that given the requirements of the project, it would be very beneficial to formulate some kind of plan which would lay out the basic scope, logic and design of my project in order to have some kind of structure with which to work with in order to avoid missing any crucial steps during construction and make the whole construction process as efficient as possible.
+My thinking was that given the requirements of the project, it would be very beneficial to formulate some kind of plan which would lay out the basic scope and design of my project in order to have some kind of structure with which to work with in order to avoid missing any crucial steps during construction and make the whole construction process as efficient as possible.

 I made use of the following resources in order to plan and visualise my project, named Ocean Basket:
- - I made use of [Lucidchart](https://www.lucidchart.com/pages/) to design flowcharts in order to visualise the scope and logic of my ideas and thought processes.
+ - I made use of [Lucidchart](https://www.lucidchart.com/pages/) to design flowcharts in order to visualise the scope of my ideas and thought processes.
  - I also made use [Lucidchart](https://www.lucidchart.com/pages/) to plan my use of Agile methodology and common practices, taught to me by Code Institute.
  - [Lucidchart](https://www.lucidchart.com/pages/) has a ERD diagram template which I used to plan Ocean Basket's model.
  - I made use of [Balsamiq](https://balsamiq.com/) in order to create a basic wireframe design for Ocean Basket's webpages.